Mark Linkous: Dancing Hoods

 Shortly after graduating from high school in the early 1980s, Linkous moved to New York City, where he co-founded the band Dancing Hoods.
-The band featured Linkous on guitar and vocals, Bob Bortnick on vocals and guitar, Don Short on drums, and Eric Williams on bass.
-In 1984, the group released a self-titled EP; a year later, they released an album titled 12 Jealous Roses on Relativity Records, which received a number of positive reviews.
-The Replacements and The Del Fuegos were also vocal fans of the band after the release of their first record.
+It featured Linkous on guitar and vocals, Bob Bortnick on vocals and guitar, Don Short on drums, and Eric Williams on bass.
+In 1984, the group released a self-titled EP; a year later, it released the album 12 Jealous Roses on Relativity Records, which received a number of positive reviews.
+The Replacements and The Del Fuegos were also vocal fans of the band after the release of its first record.

-In 1988, Dancing Hoods put out their second album, Hallelujah Anyway, on Combat Records.
-A single from the album, "Baby's Got Rockets", was a modest college radio hit, and its video was picked up by MTV's 120 Minutes program.
-That same year, the group relocated to Los Angeles in hopes of achieving mainstream success, but broke up shortly after.
+In 1988, Dancing Hoods put out its second album, Hallelujah Anyway, on Combat Records.
+A single from the album, "Baby's Got Rockets", was a modest college radio hit, and its video was picked up by MTV's program120 Minutes.
+The same year, the group relocated to Los Angeles in hopes of achieving mainstream success, but broke up shortly after.

 Salt Chunk Mary

 Following the breakup of Dancing Hoods, Linkous moved back to Virginia.
-It was here, before Linkous started the Sparklehorse project, that he had another band consisting of Frederick Mark Linkous, Matt Linkous, Chip Jones, and Steve Schick.
-Formed in late 1989 as The Johnson Family, they soon became Salt Chunk Mary (with both names being after characters in the Jack Black memoir You Can't Win.)
+There, before he started the Sparklehorse project, he had another band consisting of Frederick Mark Linkous, Matt Linkous, Chip Jones, and Steve Schick.
+Formed in late 1989 as The Johnson Family, it soon became Salt Chunk Mary—both names being characters in Jack Black's memoir You Can't Win.
 Demos were circulated, but no official releases were made.
-By 1995 Mark Linkous would go on to form solo-project Sparklehorse, taking a couple of Salt Chunk Mary songs with him, and Matt Linkous would later go on to form The Rabbit with Melissa Moore.
+By 1995, Mark Linkous formed the solo project Sparklehorse, taking a couple of Salt Chunk Mary songs with him, and Matt Linkous later formed The Rabbit with Melissa Moore.